echicken/node-ax25/README.md

 var packet = new ax25Packet(frame);
 ```

-The *frame* argument would be an array of unsigned ints, such as provided by the kissTNC's "frame" event.
+The *frame* argument would be an array of unsigned ints, such as provided by the kissTNC's *frame* event.
+If *frame* is not supplied, the objects properties will be populated with default values (if you're creating an outgoing packet, you can assign whatever values you want to those properties before calling *ax25packet*.assemble().)

 ```js
 var util = require("util");